ONLYOFFICE/DocumentServer/ROADMAP.md

 This is an updated and corrected version of the roadmap.
 We also reserve the right to change it when necessary.

+## Version 6.3

+### All editors

+* Dark theme
+* Adding/editing/deleting passwords in the online version
+* 150% scaling
+* Adding files to Favorites folder*
+* New chart types (line and scatter)
+* Entering names for anonymous users

+\* Should be implemented in DMS as well

+### Document editor

+* Forms tab
+* Button to change wrapping settings on the toolbar (Layout tab)
+* Changing indent in the paragraph settings on the right panel
+* Changing text case
+* Changing list levels
+* Fixed color set in the color picker for forms/content controls
+* Saving Track Changes status to file
+* Downloading files as/saving as HTML, FB2, EPUB

+### Spreadsheet editor

+* Combo chart settings
+* `XLOOKUP` function
+* Grouping/ungrouping data in pivot tables
+* New cell formats: dd/mm, dd/mm/yyyy, dd/mm/yy
+* New currency for cell format - Croatian kuna

+### Presentation editor

+* Transparency setting to slide properties in the right panel
+* Column setting for text in a shape on the toolbar
+* Buttons for changing text case and highlighting text with color

 ## Version 6.2

 ### All editors